freeCodeCamp/guide/src/pages/docker/separate-build-image/index.md

 ## Our code

-In this example, we will use a simple webserver writen in Go.
-The following code is just a simple hello world webserver listening on port 8080.
+In this example, we will use a simple webserver writen in [Go](https://golang.org/).
+The following code is just a simple hello world webserver listening on port `8080`.

 ```go
 package main